ymoldabe/backend/wheres-my-pizza/QUESTIONS.md

 - [ ] Yes
 - [ ] No

-### Does the program configure priority queues with x-max-priority parameter?
+### Does the program configure priority queues with the x-max-priority parameter?
-- [ ] Yes
-- [ ] No

-### Does the program implement proper routing keys for different order types?
 - [ ] Yes
 - [ ] No